 Biosecurity programs consist of bioexclusion, surveillance, and biocontainment.

-The primary focus of bioexclusion is to limit the level of exposure to disease-causing agents below the threshold for infection or colonization.
+The primary focus of bioexclusion is to prevent or limit the introduction of disease-causing agents into a herd/flock below the threshold for infection or colonization.
 This requires a systematic approach to preventing pathogen movement across physical or imaginary barriers (protection zones), so as to eliminate or decrease the number of disease-causing organisms within the animal's environment.
 Sound epidemiologic principles should be used to establish zone boundaries while making use of existing physical/geographic barriers.

 The global nature of the animal industry results in daily shipment of animals and animal products throughout the world.
 This trade is regulated by the World Organization for Animal Health (OIE), and such commerce must comply with OIE regulations, including those pertaining to farm-level control measures.